 If you are still noticing issues with track synchronization after out latest update then here are some things you can do to mitigate the issue.

 - Ensure that you and your participants are upgraded to the latest version of your browser.
-As of now (Nov 7th 2017) the latest version of Chrome is 62 and Firefox is 57.
+As of now (Dec 4th 2017) the latest version of Chrome is 63 and Firefox is 57.
 At the moment, Chrome 63 is the preferred choice if at all possible.

 - Use a modern computer and operating system.
 We know it isn't always possible to control what your guests are using but try to make sure everyone is using the most modern hardware / software as possible.